Led By Donkeys: Coronavirus

 In April 2020, Led By Donkeys projected footage of NHS workers on to the Palace of Westminster.
 By then 55 NHS staff had died from COVID-19, and prime minister Johnson had just been taken out of intensive care following his own fight with the disease.
 In the video NHS workers asked Johnson to address the shortages in personal protective equipment in the NHS.
-In May 2020, the group drove an ad van in front of the house of Johnson's senior advisor Dominic Cummings, as the press was gathered there during the controversy concerning his apparent breaking of lockdown rules.
+In May 2020, the group drove an advertising van in front of the house of Johnson's senior advisor Dominic Cummings, as the press was gathered there during the controversy concerning his apparent breaking of lockdown rules.
 Johnson's "Stay at Home" message was played on the van's videoscreen.
 The activists ran a billboard campaign parodying the government's public health messaging, changing the official "Stay alert, control the virus, save lives" into "Stay alert, government incompetence costs lives".
 In July the group beamed a 10-minute video onto Barnard Castle showing a timeline of the government's handling of the coronavirus pandemic.
 On social media this was viewed over 2 million times.

 When the US passed 200,000 COVID-19 deaths a timeline of the number of deaths was projected onto Trump's Turnberry golf course in Scotland, alongside the number of times the president had played golf since the start of the pandemic.
 The audio is of Trump from before being elected president in 2016, saying he would never play golf if he were president.